aiven/aiven-docs/docs/products/flink/howto/connect-pg.md

 1. In the Aiven for Apache Flink service page, select **Application** from the left sidebar.

-2. Create a new application or select an existing one with Aiven for PostgreSQL® integration.
+2. Create an application or select an existing one with Aiven for PostgreSQL® integration.

     :::note
-    If editing an existing application, create a new version to make changes to the source or sink tables.
+    If editing an existing application, create a version to make changes to the source or sink tables.
     :::